mozilla/standup/standup/auth0/README.rst

 The user is happily bouncing around your site.
 Then the user clicks on a ``AUTH0_LOGIN_URL`` link.

+This is a successful authentication flow.
+Generally if something goes wrong, the user is redirected to the ``AUTH0_SIGNIN_VIEW``.

 ::

     Browser                       Your app               Auth0 server